alijnmerchant21/twitter-bot-follower/README.md

 ## Process to create your own bot

 1. Create a Twitter developer account and obtain API keys and access tokens.
-You can do this by following the instructions in Twitter's developer documentation: <https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api>
+You can do this by following the instructions in Twitter's [developer documentation](https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api)

 2. Once you have your API keys and access tokens, you can use the Tweepy library to interact with Twitter's API in Python.
 You can install Tweepy by running `pip install tweepy` in your terminal.